MicrosoftDocs/azure-docs-powershell/azps-7.1.0/Az.ImportExport/Update-AzImportExport.md

 You can call this operation to notify the Import/Export service that the hard drives comprising the import or export job have been shipped to the Microsoft data center.
 It can also be used to cancel an existing job.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.importexport/update-azimportexport) for up-to-date information.

 ## SYNTAX

 ### UpdateExpanded (Default)